splunk/public-o11y-docs/gdi/other-ingestion-methods/upstream-collector.rst

     - Yes (Windows and Linux)
     - No

-  * - Preconfigured for Observability Cloud
+  * - Configured for Observability Cloud
     - Yes (Agent and gateway modes)
     - No

-  * - Pre-baked recipes for configuration management tools
+  * - Recipes for configuration management tools
     - Yes (Ansible, Chef, Puppet, Salt)
     - No